dumischbaenger/RestRX/README.md

 # Branches

-At the Moment there is one Branch:
+At the moment there are four branches:

 * GlassFish-BasicAuthenticationHTTP
+* GlassFish-BasicAuthenticationHTTPS
+* GlassFish-CertAuthenticationHTTPS

 Each branch has a deployment directory that contains a zipped version of glassfish an a bash script to install glassfish and deploy this sample app with it